 That’s the 25,000-mile-increment question.

-And while earning status is a personal decision, I’d say it’s worthwhile if:
+Although earning status is a personal decision, it’s worthwhile if:

 - Your travel is reimbursed or covered by your employer

-- Delta’s routes and service matches your needs
+- Delta’s routes and service match your needs

 - You find the perks useful and money-saving

 - You value upgrades

-- Delta provides the bulk of your travel service, or best prices from your airport
+- Delta provides the bulk of your travel service or the best prices from your airport

-That said, if you reach one status tier, don’t go out of your way to fly Delta unless the next level’s perks are valuable to you.
+If you reach one status tier, don’t go out of your way to fly Delta unless the next level’s perks are valuable to you.
 Also, when you earn Delta elite status, it’s good for the remainder of that year and all of the following year.
-So if you have a period of heavy travel, you can set yourself up with elite status for nearly 2 years.
+So if you have a period of heavy travel, you can set yourself up with elite status for nearly two years.

 Finally, if you just want basic perks like a free checked bag or priority boarding on Delta flights, you can get those with a Delta credit card without any flying required.

-The more you fly Delta, the more travel perks you’ll earn as part of earning Delta status and while upgrades, bonus miles, and the rest of the perks are neat, they’re only worthwhile if Delta is the best airline for your travel needs.
-So if Delta’s routes and times are easy from where you live, you might focus on the airline to benefit from quicker boarding, free checked bags, and waived fees.
+Earning Delta status with upgrades, bonus miles and the rest of the perks is only worthwhile if Delta is the best airline for your travel needs.
+So if Delta’s routes and times are easy from where you live, take advantage of the benefits of elite status.

-Keep in mind, you can earn Delta elite status from number of miles or segments flown, plus a minimum spending requirement on flights (or a waiver with an AMEX Delta credit card).
-To start, you’ll achieve a new tier every 25,000 miles you fly – then have to overcome a 50,000-mile gap between Delta’s Platinum and Diamond thresholds.
+You can earn Delta elite status from the number of miles or segments flown, plus a minimum spending requirement on flights (or a waiver with an Amex Delta credit card).
+You’ll achieve a new tier every 25,000 miles you fly — then have to overcome a 50,000-mile gap between Delta’s Platinum and Diamond thresholds.